ogormansherri/HackerRank-Tutorials/FunctionalProg_Hask/Introduction/README.md

 * List Replication
 * Filter Array
 * Filter Positions in a List
-* Array of N elements
+* Array of N Elements
 * Reverse a List
+* Sum of Odd Elements